jacquesfauquex/DCKV/dicm2dckv/dicmstructdump/README.md

 # dicmstructdump

-- dckv transformed on the flight into dump
+- dicm transformed on the flight to dckv and dumped pretty printed on utf-8 console
 - conforms to dckvapi
 - compares to other dicom dump tools(dcmtk y dcm4chee).
 Though it is worth notice that dicmstructdump does not make use of any tag dictionary, which is a speed advantage on dcmtk dcmdump.